mysociety/noiseworks/README.md

 `docker-compose up` which creates database and web containers, with the web container running migrate and the Django development server.

+If there has been a change to a Python or Node package since your local Docker image was last built, you’ll need to rebuild the image:

+    docker-compose build
+    script/server  # Outside docker

+### Adding fake data

+1. Get hold of a text file of UPRNs, one UPRN per line.

+2. Ensure you have a `MAPIT_API_KEY` in your `.env` file.

+3. Run `./manage.py add_random_cases --uprns UPRN_FILE --number 100 --commit`

 ### Tests

 * `script/test` or `script/test --coverage` to run the tests (100% coverage at present).